Help, I need to learn Tunisian?

 Language teaching is excellent in Tunisia and there are many opportunities to learn a host of languages, either for school children or for adults with private lessons or at language schools where both classical Arabic and conversing in the Tunisian dialect are offered.

 English is set to become Tunisia's third official language, after Arabic and French.
 It is a compulsory subject, taught from the age of 10, and most of Tunisia's official documents are being translated into English now, as well as French.

 It is difficult to offer people a list of Tunisian phrases.
 As well as a completely new alphabet to learn, many of the sounds from the Arabic alphabet, do not exist at all in the English language and can prove very difficult to pronounce.

-I also had a lot of help from Emil, my 8 year old boy.
+Below are some phrases, taken from different sources; including my son who was 8 at the time!
 You can probably spot some of his rather dubious phrases!!

 If anybody has learnt any other phrases and would like them included please email me with them